rakshazi/social2atom/README.md

 $url = "https://vk.com/apiclub"; //VK group url
 $s2a = new \Rakshazi\Social2Atom;
 $s2a->setConfig(array(
-    'vk.count' => 100, //Maximum count of posts per feed
+    //For VK.com (Only if you really need it) 'vk.count' => 100, //Maximum count of posts per feed 'vk.token' => 'YOUR TOKEN', //Needed only for video and audio
+    //For Facebook.com (Only if you really need it) 'facebook.count' => 100,
-    'vk.token' => 'YOUR TOKEN' //Needed only for video and audio ));
+    'facebook.token' => 'YOUR TOKEN', //Needed for all, use App Token ));
 $atomFeedXML = $s2a->convert($url);